-Martha leads the planning team at Howard Kennedy.
-She is an expert in all aspects of planning law, with a focus on the promotion and implementation of large complex urban regeneration projects; and the promotion and implementation of major infrastructure projects, mainly transport and energy.
+Martha is an expert in all aspects of planning law, with a focus on the promotion and implementation of large complex urban regeneration projects; and the promotion and implementation of major infrastructure projects, mainly transport and energy.

 She specialises in promoting redevelopment projects that are politically sensitive and involve large and complex environmental impact assessments, compulsory purchase orders, highway orders, planning agreements and appeal court proceedings including judicial review.
 She also drafts and promotes Development Consent Orders and Transport and Works Act Orders and drafts and negotiates infrastructure agreements.

 - Lend Lease – Elephant & Castle: advised on strategy and negotiated the s106 agreement for the Heygate Estate, centre of the Elephant & Castle £1.5bn regeneration

 - Almacantar – Centre Point: drafted and negotiated the s106 agreement for the £350m residential-led conversion of the 1960s Centre Point Tower in central London